Search Course IDs and descriptions for:

 Emphasis placed on analysis and interpretation of accounting data, and applying this data to computerized entries.
 The student will master techniques for evaluating and interpreting data as a means of solving business problems.

-with a grade of C or better.
+with a grade of "C" or better or consent of instructor.

 STUDENT LEARNING OUTCOMES: